 For the conference, Karen will present an overview of the framework and the results of the research.

-Further information about the conference programme will follow.
+Further information about the conference program will follow.

 Call for papers